jbenden/vscode-c-cpp-flylint/c-cpp-flylint/README.md

 the URL mentioned elsewhere in this documentation.

 ### macOS

+For macOS users, Clang is already included when Xcode and its' CLI tools are installed.

 For macOS users, CppCheck can most easily be installed through [Homebrew](https://brew.sh/).